InfoSecRavindra/JavaScript-Interview-Questions/README.md

 Node
 ----
+- What is the difference betwen `import` and `require` when importing modules?
 - What are streams in nodejs?
-- What is a callback function?
-Explain with an example
 - How to clear require cache?
-- Call vs bind vs apply?

 HTML 5
 ------
 - What is intersection observer?
 - What is a service worker?
 - What is mutation observer?
+- What is localStorage?
+- What is sessionStorage?